 Many people know that apples are rich in vitamins, but it is not widely known that they also have many other benefits for the body.
 These fruits contain large amounts of antioxidants and beneficial acids.
 Apples improve digestion, help to reduce blood pressure, relieve muscle spasms, strengthen the immune system and even give you beautiful skin!

 The principle of operation unlocking the Benefits of apples for skin is in the pectin contained in apples.
 This substance cleanses the intestines and removes toxins from the body, strengthens blood vessels, and improves microcirculation.

 Apples contain large amounts of natural vitamins.
-These include A, B1, B2, and PP, which improve the condition of hair and nails.
-Eating apples regularly will make your hair more healthy and shiny.
+These include A, B1, B2, and PP, improving hair and nails condition.
+Eating apples regularly will make your hair more healthy and more shiny.

 Apples contribute to building a strong immune system by producing leukocytes that fight harmful bacteria in the mouth cavity preventing dental disease and mouth ulcers.

 Apples help to lose weight as they contain large amounts of nutrients and fiber, which purify the body from the inside and make the skin look more beautiful.

 Pectin in apples helps reduce cholesterol levels and blood pressure, thus preventing cardiovascular disease.

 In summary Benefits of apples for the skin are great as Apples also contain large amounts of antioxidants that protect cells from free radicals that cause aging and skin blemishes.